Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 1. On the *Complete your Registration* page, enter your information and click **Create Account.**
 1. On the *Registered Successfully!* page, you can skip the rest and simply click **I'll do it later**.
 1. At the top right of the screen, click on the **Login** button.
 (No, you aren't logged in automatically.
 Yes, it's annoying.)
-1. Enter your Seneca e-mail address as your username and the password you chose on Step 4 as your credentials.
+1. Enter your Seneca e-mail address as your username and the password you chose on Part 4 as your credentials.
 1. When complete, you should see your name in the top right of the screen instead of *Login.* If not, attempt to log in again or ask for help.

 ### Part 3: Downloading VMware Workstation